List of Primeval characters: Captain Becker

 Captain Hilary Becker is portrayed by Ben Mansfield.
-Prior to introduction, producer Tim Haines, made a statement about the character.
+Prior to introduction, producer Tim Haines made a statement about the character.
 "He is going to be a new military guy who comes onto the team to watch their backs so that none of them gets eaten".
 Becker hails from a military family and background, and is moved from special operations to the Primeval team.
 Mansfield himself stated that Becker would have "amiable friction" with Connor Temple (Andrew-Lee Potts) and he sees himself as the person who "looks after" the team.

 James Lester (Ben Miller) assigned him to join the team in episode 3.1.
 Becker assisted the team in returning creatures, such as the Pristichampsus and Diictodon, back home, and began to become more involved in the action when a Giganotosaurus and a fungus from the future appeared.
 He often questioned Danny Quinn's (Jason Flemyng) judgement, but was nevertheless loyal and obeys orders, even if he disagrees with them.
-In episode 3.6 he appeared to be working with Christine Johnson (Belinda Stewart-Wilson) after she took control the ARC from Lester, but this was later revealed to be a ploy between him and Lester to bring Johnson down.
+In episode 3.6 he appeared to be working with Christine Johnson (Belinda Stewart-Wilson) after she took control of the ARC from Lester, but this was later revealed to be a ploy between him and Lester to bring Johnson down.
 He helped Abby Maitland (Hannah Spearritt) rescue the Dracorex in episode 3.7, and accompanied the team into the future in episode 3.8 (almost dying in a fight against a pack of Future Predators) in order to keep them safe.
 In episode 3.10 he and Sarah Page (Laila Rouass) fought the Megopteran in the present day, and as a result was one of only three main cast members to be in the present at the end of Series 3 (the others being Sarah and Lester).